 While it seems as though I’m now writing as far away from New York City as humanly possible, I am happy to announce that I’ve found a connection to my old stomping grounds.
 Among the many things I’ve been missing about the city, Central Park is definitely in the top ten.
-We used to live just a couple of blocks away, and even after we moved to Brooklyn took the subway there twice a week for homeschooling meetups, a junior park rangers class and of course, for the zoo.
-So you can imagine my glee as I looked at my new home-to-be online and saw listed within the sale info, Subdivision: Central Park.
+I used to live just a couple of blocks away, and even after we moved to Brooklyn took the subway there twice a week for homeschooling meetups, a junior park rangers class and of course, for the zoo.
+So you can imagine my glee as I looked at my new home online and saw listed within the sale info, Subdivision: Central Park.
 Did we seriously just move somewhere called Central Park?
 In Texas?
 If that isn’t irony, I don’t know what is.

 Animals and Exhibits

 We came home one afternoon to find a flock of newly hatched ducklings stuck in the pool, and have since removed dozens more eggs from the surrounding gardens.